|

 1906 |

 Smallburgh tower windmill at Wayford Bridge was built as a 4 storey drainage mill with a scoop wheel but it also had a single pair of stones for grinding corn.
-The mill was built c.1850 by the millwrights Englands of Ludham, whose name is on the flood door.
+The mill was built in 1847 by the millwrights Englands of Ludham, whose name is on the flood door.
 The single doored red brick tower was 30 feet high with a ground floor diameter of 15 feet with 18ins thick walls.
 Four double shuttered patent sails, each with 5 bays of 3 shutters and 1 bay of 4 shutters, struck by rack & pinion via a chain pole that drove a 14ft. diameter, 9ins wide scoop wheel and a pair of underdriven 3ft.
 6ins.
 French burr stones on the first floor.
 The Norfolk boat shaped cap had a petticoat at the sides and an extension to the horizonatally boarded front.
 The cap was turned to wind by an 8 bladed fan.

 |